tirkarthi/tirkarthi.github.io/about.md

 permalink: /about/
 ---

 I am Karthikeyan.
-I write Python for food and fun at day and its mostly clojure in these nocturnal nights.
-I fell in love with programming when I got amazed by monads and endofunctors.
-Type level shenanigans blew my mind.
-Ofcourse thats crazy.
-I program because its fun.
-When it doesn't I eat dosa and sleep.
-I always look forward to learn and tackle interesting things though they beat me down to knees very easily.
+I got introduced to computers by 13, the age of marquee tags and IE. I am an autodidact.
+I have been programming professionally since 2014.
+I write Python for food and fun at day and mostly clojure in these nocturnal nights.
+This blog started about programming and then turned about to be a personal blog about my mistakes and opinions :)

+Flavour of music for code : Linkin Park, Eminem and A.R.
+Rahman

 *"You got to find what you love..
 And like any great relationship it just gets better and better as the years roll on" - Steve Jobs, Stanford Commencement*